pokepress/TCGRandomizer/README.md

 * Being able to load the Pokemon TCG ROM from the file system.
 * Increase chance of a Challenge Cup being triggrered on boot in postgame.
 * Additional options for player character and in-game coin.
+* Randomize requirements for Water, Fighting, and Grass Club Masters (Rock's Club Master has no requirement to begin with, making it more complicated)
+* Randomize number of medals needed to fight Grand Masters

 Contributions aren't expected but would always be welcome.